nbos/nbos.github.io/posts/gauss.md

 Arithmetic codes are pretty useful for compression.
 You can find a number of implementations of the algorithm online, some work with static models, some adaptive.
-Often, an abstract interface is defined so users can call the algorithm with your own model implementation.
+Often, an abstract interface is defined so users can call the algorithm with their own model implementation.
 It makes sense for the algorithm to interface with a user-defined model through a vector of probabilities of the next-symbols, but one can find this limiting if trying to model **very large domains** like those of